acikgozb/tcp-ip-journey/1-ping/README.md

 ```

 6 - Now that IP knows the gateway address, it can forward the ICMP packet to it.
-However, there is another thing unknown at this point, which is essential for IP and pretty much all Ethernet communcations, to know before moving on with the transmission.
+However, there is another thing unknown at this point, which is essential for IP and pretty much all Ethernet communcations to know before moving on with the transmission.

 <hr>